Gabriel-Aspen/gc_lucid/README.md

 - numeric()
 - categorical()
 ### feature_importance.py
-Using random forest, will return feature importances
+Using random forest, will print and return feature importances
-<<<<<<< HEAD
 ### first_pass.py
 Printing the first few commands a notebook typically starts with
 1. first 5 rows
 2. column types
 3. Relative NaN values
 4. Show numeric and categorical columns, then assign to variables
 ### corrplot.py
 Generates a correlation heatmap of all features
 ### datasets.py